 – Keep a magnetic notepad on the refrigerator to keep a running list of what you need from the grocery store.
 When it’s time to go shopping, just grab your list and go.

-– Place a basket on the kitchen counter for mail, your kids’ permission slips, and anything else that needs your attention to keep your countertops from getting cluttered.
+– Place a basket on the kitchen counter for mail, your kids’ permission slips, and anything else that may need your attention.
+You can go through everything in the basket once a week to keep your counter tops from getting cluttered.

-– Organize your junk drawer by place an egg carton or paper cupcake liners to catch and sort all the little items.
+– Organize your junk drawer by placing an egg carton or paper cupcake liners in them to catch and sort all the little items.

 – Hang a tension rod under your kitchen sink to hang your cleaning products and spray bottles so you can free up extra space.